 - The dose of Pulmicort Turbuhaler will be different for different people depending on the severity of your symptoms and the strength of your Turbuhaler.

-- The usual dose is 1 or 2 puffs inhaled two times a day.
+- The usual dose is 1 or 2 puffs inhaled twice a day.

 - Always take your Pulmicort exactly as your doctor has told you.
 The pharmacy label on your medicine will tell you how much to take, how often to take it and any special instructions.